qshan/firesim/docs/index.rst

 Welcome to FireSim's documentation (version "|version|")!
 ===========================================================

+.. warning:: The documentation currently only describes a AWS EC2 setup of FireSim.

 New to FireSim?
 Jump to the :ref:`firesim-basics` page for more info.

 .. toctree::